Pembroke Castle: Construction

 The inner ward's curtain wall had a large horseshoe-shaped gateway.
 But only a thin wall was required along the promontory.
 This section of the wall has a small observation turret and a square stone platform.
 Domestic buildings including William Marshal's Great Hall and private apartments were within the inner ward.
 The 13th century keep is 23 m tall with walls up to 6 m thick at its base.

 In the late 13th century, additional buildings were added to the inner ward, including a new Great Hall.
-A 55-step spiral staircase was also created that led down to a large limestone cave, known as Wogan Cavern, beneath the castle.
-The cave, which was created by natural water erosion, was fortified with a wall, a barred gateway and arrowslits.
-It may have served as a boathouse or a sallyport to the river where cargo or people could have been transferred.

 The outer ward was defended by a large twin-towered gatehouse, a barbican and several round towers.

 Although Pembroke Castle is a Norman-style enclosure castle with great keep, because it was built on a rocky promontory surrounded by water, it can be more accurately described as a linear fortification.

 History

-Pembroke Castle stands on a site that has been occupied at least since the Roman period.
+Pembroke Castle stands on a site that was occupied during the Roman period, and recent discoveries in Wogan Cave underneath the castle show humans occupied the site at the end of the last ice age.
 Roger of Montgomery founded the first castle here in 1073.
 The castle was established at the heart of the Norman-controlled lands of southwest Wales.

 Roger's son Arnulf strengthened the castle and appointed Gerald de Windsor as his castellan at Pembroke, after which it withstood a major siege in 1092.
 When William Rufus died, Arnulf de Montgomery joined his elder brother, Robert of Bellême, in rebellion against Henry I, William's brother and successor as king; when the rebellion failed, he was forced to forfeit his lands and titles.
 Henry appointed his castellan, but when the chosen ally turned out to be incompetent, the King reappointed Gerald in 1102.
 By 1138 King Stephen had given Pembroke Castle to Gilbert de Clare who used it as an important base in the Norman invasion of Ireland.